 Bitcoin is a powerful financial tool.
 But like anything valuable, it attracts scammers.
-Whether you’re new to Bitcoin or a seasoned HODLer, it’s critical to stay informed and cautious.
-Here’s what to watch out for — and how to stay safe.
+Whether you’re new to Bitcoin or a long-time holder, staying informed is essential—especially before deciding how and where to Buy Bitcoin in Canada.

-Important: 1Bitcoin.ca will never contact you outside of our secure dashboard chat or official emails ending in @1bitcoin.ca.
+At 1Bitcoin.ca, client safety is paramount.
+We will never contact you outside our secure dashboard chat or official emails ending in @1bitcoin.ca.
 We do not use Telegram, WhatsApp, or third-party agents.
-If anyone claims to be from 1Bitcoin.ca on another platform, it’s a scam.
+If anyone claims otherwise, it is a scam.

 1. Phishing Scams